 It happens to almost everyone eventually.
-You walk into the bank, ask for an amount of money, either to buy a car, house or business and the bank declines you.
-Today we’ll look at what to do if the bank declines you for a home loan for your next investment property because, according to their calculations, you don’t have enough income.
+You walk into the bank and ask for money, either to buy a car, house, or business.
+But the bank declines you.
+Today we’ll look at what to do if the bank declines a home loan for your next investment property due to your credit score.

-Typically, the three main questions a bank will ask is :
+Typically, the three main questions a bank will ask are:

 But we have all moved house.
 Maybe we were flatting with someone who said they would close the power account and didn’t.
-Or we’ve spent 6 months overseas and forgot to cancel the gym membership before we left.
-It happens to the best of us and when you come to need a mortgage, the bank is the first to tell you.
+Or we’ve spent six months overseas and forgot to cancel the gym membership before we left.
+It happens to the best of us, and when you come to need a mortgage, the bank is the first to tell you.

-It’s also important to have an appreciation of what’s recorded in your Credit Report these days.
-There should be a record for every Utility Bill and Credit Card that you have stating how promptly you pay it.
-“0′ means you pay it on time, 1 means “30-59 days late etc.
+Understanding what’s recorded in your credit report these days is also important.
+There should be a record for every utility bill and credit card you have.
+It will state how promptly you pay it.
+“0′ means you pay it on time, 1 means “30-59 days late, etc.

 You, of course, have the right to dispute the debt.
-If you believe you gave notice to your phone company before skipping off to England, it’s important you get this corrected.
-The debt will be marked as Disputed and should not appear on your Credit Report.
-A good place to start with your dispute resolution is here.
+If you believe you gave notice to your phone company before skipping off to England, it’s essential you get this corrected.
+The debt will be marked as ‘disputed’ and should not appear on your credit report.
+Here is a good place to start with your dispute resolution.

-If you are a couple and one person has bad credit, it could be possible to purchase the house under one person.
-This is tricky as it requires that one person to be able to afford the mortgage (on one salary) and afford the expenses of two people.
+If you are a couple and one person has bad credit, purchasing the house under one person could be possible.
+This is tricky as it requires one person to afford the mortgage (on one salary) and afford the expenses of two people.
+But we’ve seen it done before

-However if the main bread-winner in the family has good credit, we have seen this done before.
-The application is a little easier if the house is bought in a Trust.
-The applicant with good credit becomes the main Trustee and the sole borrower.
-Further discussions need to happen with a Solicitor before going down this road though.
+The application is a little easier if the house is bought in a trust.
+The applicant with good credit becomes the main trustee and the sole borrower.
+You’ll need to seek advice from a solicitor before choosing this approach.

 Some lenders will happily lend to applicants with bad credit.
 Why happily?
-As with the Income and Equity Hurdles, they price their interest rates accordingly.
-Typically the rates can be as low as 6.5% but can be in the 11%-12% area if your credit is very bad.
+As with the income and equity hurdles, they price their interest rates accordingly.
+Typically the rates can be as low as 10% but can be in the 18% area if your credit is very bad.

-Defaults – once paid – are automatically removed from your report after 5 years.
+Once paid, defaults are automatically removed from your credit history after five years.
 This makes sense.
-It’s simply not fair to taint a person with bad credit for the rest of their life because of a situation they were in almost half a decade ago.
+It’s unfair to saddle a person with bad credit for the rest of their life because of a situation they were in almost half a decade ago.

 If your negative credit history is almost five years ago (or 7 in the case of bankruptcy), it may be worth waiting for the debt to be removed before reapplying with a main bank.
-In the past it may have been possible to ask the bank to approve in lieu of the debt being removed soon anyway.
-With credit tightening, this is getting harder to achieve.
-Most banks will simply request the clients comes back once the debt is definitely removed from Credit Report.
+In the past, it was possible the bank would approve a loan, given the negative history would disappear soon anyway.
+This is less likely now with credit tightening and the banks under strict responsible lending requirements.
+Most banks will request the client comes back once the debt is definitely removed from their credit report.
+T

-As discussed in the first paragraph, this strategy works a lot better if you already have your Credit Report before you consider applying for a mortgage.
-Once the bank knows you have had a default, even if it is 4 years and 11 months ago, it is hard for them to “unknow” it.
-It is better if we present you to the bank in the best light the first time.
+This strategy works better if you already have your credit report before you consider applying for a mortgage.
+Once the bank knows you’ve had a default, even if it is four years and 11 months ago, they can’t “unknow” it.
+It’s better if we present you to the bank in the best light the first time.

-As always, the first thing to do with a decline is to find out the reasons.
-Find out exactly why the bank has said no. Get a copy of what they are seeing to understand exactly why you were declined.
-With this information, you should be able to make a good plan with where to go next.
+As always, the first thing to do with a decline is to find out why.
+Get a copy of what they are seeing to understand exactly why you were declined.
+With this information, you should be able to make a good plan for where to go next.
 And when you’re ready for mortgage advice, get in touch.